-Organizations are recognizing the importance of creating an inclusive workplace environment that values diversity, promotes equity, and fosters a sense of belonging for all employees.
+Organizations recognise the importance of creating an inclusive workplace environment that values diversity, promotes equity, and fosters a sense of belonging for all employees.

-This guide aims to provide an overview of DEIB (Diversity, Equity, Inclusion, and Belonging) in the workplace, including definitions, background information, features, benefits, and steps to create a positive DEIB experience.
+This guide provides an overview of DEIB (Diversity, Equity, Inclusion, and Belonging) in the workplace, including definitions, background information, features, benefits, and steps to create a positive DEIB experience.

 It will also highlight the role of leaders in driving DEIB initiatives and address potential challenges that may arise.